ramantools package

 Normalize the Raman spectrum to the peak at

-to find the amplitude of the peak to be normalized.
-It accepts all keyword arguments accepted bypeakfit()
+peakshift.
+Returns a normalizedsinglespecinstance.
+An exception will be raised if the background has not been removed.
+It usespeakfit()to find the amplitude of the peak to be normalized.
+It accepts all keyword arguments accepted bypeakfit().- Parameters:

 peakshift (float) – rough position of the peak in